 Considering that MET3 is specifically expressed in the developing endosperm during seed development, we then ask if MET3 function influences seed and/or endosperm development.
-We characterized two mutant alleles from the GABI collection: met3-3 (GABI 404F04) and met3-4 (GABI 659H03) (Fig. S4a).
-The mutations are located on the 10th and the 2nd exon respectively and are expected to abolish MET3 function.
+We characterized two mutant alleles from the GABI collection: met3-3 (GABI_404F04) and met3-4 (GABI_659H03) (Fig. S4a).
+The mutations are located on the 10th and the 2nd exon, respectively, and are expected to abolish MET3 function.
 To confirm the downregulation of MET3 in the mutants, we performed RT-qPCR.
 We could observe that MET3 is downregulated in both mutant alleles (Fig. S4b).
 To investigate if the met3 mutation could result in seed lethality we first investigated the presence of aborted seeds at the green seed stage (~12DAP).
 We could not see any significant seed abortion in both met3-3 and met3-4 alleles (Fig. S5b).
 To further confirm the absence of defects, we analyzed the transmission rate of the met3 mutations in met3-3/+ and met3-4/+ selfed progeny.
 We could not observe any segregation distortion from the Mendelian ratio (Fig. S5a).
-Mutations affecting the main Arabidopsis DNA methyltransferase MET1 display variation in seed size.
-We, therefore, investigated if met3 mutants would display a seed size phenotype.
+Mutations affecting the main Arabidopsis DNA methyltransferase MET1 display variation in seed size in reciprocal crossing with wild-type (Xiao et al. 2006).
+We, therefore, investigated if met3 mutants would display a seed size phenotype in self and reciprocal crosses to wild-type.
 We could not see any significant variation in seed size using both met3 alleles (Fig. S5c-d).
 We conclude that MET3 mutation does not severely impair seed development.
 Additionally, met1 mutant are known to display increased developmental defect through generation (Mathieu et al. 2007).
 To assess potential transgenerational effect of the met3 mutation we have maintained met3 homozygotes mutants for five generations.
-However, we could not observe such increased developmental phenotype with met3 mutants after five generation of inbreeding (met3) (Fig. S5e-g).
-The met3 did not show difference when compared to wild-type either in term of rosette size (Fig. S5f) nor flowering time (Fig. S5g).
+However, we could not observe such increased developmental phenotype with met3 mutants after five generation of inbreeding ($met3^{G5}$) (Fig. S5e-g).
+The $met3^{G5}$ did not show difference when compared to wild-type either in term of rosette size (Fig. S5f) nor flowering time (Fig. S5g).
 We conclude that MET3 mutations do not severely impair seed development and do not accumulate transgenerational developmental defects.